Absolute number of employed people increased from 8.9 million in 1994 to 16.1 million in Q3 of 2017

 “It would be accurate to say that more people are employed in 2017 than in 1994 in absolute terms,” said Lilenstein.
 “However, as the population increases, it is also the case that there are now more unemployed people in 2017 than in 1994.”

-Over the period mentioned, the workforce increased from 11.4 million to 22.4 million.
+Over the period the ANC mentioned, the workforce increased from 11.4 million to 22.4 million.
 But the number of unemployed people more than doubled - from 2.5 million to 6.2 million, using the narrow definition of unemployment.

 “Therefore, it is more meaningful to look at the proportion of people who are employed in the two time periods,” Lilenstein added.
 Stats SA also suggests using ratios for comparisons and not absolute numbers.